 However, unlike the three main Life is Strange: Before the Storm episodes which put you in control of rebellious teenager Chloe, Max is once again the protagonist here.
 And fans of the series will no doubt be happy to know that Ashly Burch is voicing Chloe in this bonus episode, after she was absent from the earlier episodes of Before the Storm due to a voice actors’ strike last year.

 Like in the first season of Life is Strange, Burch is great here, bringing the character to life with gusto, and it sure is a delight to listen to her interacting with actress Hannah Rebecca Telle, who plays Max as was the case in Life is Strange’s first season.

-Also, as was the case in the earlier episodes, there are no mind-bending puzzles to tax your wit here, and obviously Max doesn’t have the time-rewinding powers she did in the 2015 game either.
+Also, like in the earlier episodes, there are no mind-bending puzzles to tax your wit here, and obviously Max doesn’t have the time-rewinding powers she did in the 2015 game either.
 And being the exercise in nostalgia this episode is, you will spend most of your time looking at items from Max’s and Chloe’s childhood, and hear Max’s thoughts about these and the past she’s leaving behind.

 You see, Max is leaving Arcadia Bay for good and will soon be starting a new life in Seattle, and a major plot point here is how long you postpone telling Chloe about this (or even choose not to tell her at all).

 And it sure is rewarding (and emotionally moving too) to hear Max reminiscing of her time together with Chloe in her home, while this also sheds new light on these girls’ relationship.
 Also, despite the fact the whole episode takes place in one location, developer Deck Nine has bothered to show us some areas of the Price home we hadn’t seen before in previous episodes.